ministryofjustice/security-guidance/intranet/personal-devices.md

 # Personal device use

-This guidance applies to all staff and contractors who work for the Ministry of Justice MoJ.
+This guidance applies to all staff and contractors who work for the Ministry of Justice (MoJ).
 It provides advice about using personal devices for work purposes.

 A personal device is any desktop, laptop, tablet, phone, external drive or similar device that the MoJ does not own.